Guaranteed Optimal Compositional Explanations for Neurons: Proof of Optimality

 We can note that the minimum estimations for the AND and AND NOT paths are underestimations by non-negativity of the cardinality in the AND path and by the property that the AND NOT operator preserves all unique elements.

-For the OR path, if the maximum operator selects the first term, then this represents an underestimation since $|I^C_{min}(L)_x|$ and $|I^U_{min}(L)_x|$ are underestimations of $|I^C(L)_x|$ and $|I^U(L)_x|$, as proven in \Cref{proof:min}, and the OR operator cannot reduce the intersection.
+For the OR path, if the maximum operator selects the first term, then this represents an underestimation since $|I^C_{min}(L)_x|$ is an underestimation of $|I^C(L)_x|$, as proven in \Cref{proof:min}, and the OR operator cannot reduce the intersection.
 If the max operator selects the second term, then $|\widehat{I_{min}}(L)_x| \le |I(L)_x|$ because OR is 1-preserving and any concept $L_k$ chained to $L_i$ through an OR operator must satisfy

 by definition of the $Bott_1$ vectors.